How can I tell how hurricane resistant a Florida mobile home is before I buy it?

 Sunday, September 8, 2019

 Mobile homes are notorious for disintegrating during a bad hurricane, and the photo above of older waterfront mobile homes after Hurricane Irma in 2017 is an example.
 Newer homes are constructed and installed to be more hurricane resistant, but a location near the coastline is still brutal for a mobile home.
+See our blog post What happens when a mobile home foundation fails in a hurricane? for more on this.
 Here are five hurricane-resistance factors to consider when evaluating a potential manufactured home purchase:

 1) How old is the mobile home?
 Because both HUD and the State of Florida have been ratcheting up construction and tie-down standards steadily over the past 40 years, a newer home will be more hurricane resistant.
 Homes installed after March 29th, 1999, will have much more wind-resistant tie-downs.
 Some homes manufactured before that date may have had improved tie-downs retrofitted in order to get insurance or financing.

 An evaluation of damage to mobile homes in nine Florida counties after Hurricane Irma in 2017, conducted by the Manufactured Home Section of the Florida Department of Highway Safety and Motor Vehicles, found the following:

 - Pre-HUD homes (built before 1976) with lightweight aluminum carports attached directly to the home suffered the most damage.

 - Homes built after the 1994 HUD upgrade of structural requirements fared much better than earlier HUD mobile homes.

 - Homes installed after Florida’s upgrade of their installation standards in 1999 performed excellently.